Coronavirus (COVID-19) Information

-- A second parent or dedicated person will be permitted to remain present provided that there is no risk of COVID-19 infection.
+- One (1) parent or dedicated person will be permitted to remain present provided that there is no risk of COVID-19 infection.

-- The second parent or dedicated person can stay with the mother during her stay, but must respect various policies, including confinement to the room.
+- This parent or dedicated person can stay with the mother during her stay, but must respect various policies, including confinement to the room.

 No visitors are permitted:

 - During follow-up appointments with pregnant women, including spouses, children and other family members.

 Please note that patients without an accepted transfer from another health institution should not present themselves to the MUHC's Birthing Centre.

 What do I need to know before coming to the Emergency Department?

 If you are worried about COVID‑19 or your child displays symptoms such as a cough or fever, you can call 514-644-4545 in the Montréal area, 450-644-4545 in the Montérégie region, 819-644-4545 in the Outaouais region and 1-877-644-4545 (toll free) elsewhere in Québec from 8:00 a.m. to 6:00 p.m.
 Any calls outside of these hours can be made to 8-1-1 (Info Santé).
 For more information, visit www.quebec.ca/en/coronavirus .